thehackingsage/fluxion/README.md

 * Each submitted password is verified by the handshake captured earlier
 * The attack will automatically terminate, as soon as a correct password is submitted..

-## :white_check_mark: How To Install? & How To Use? :
+## How To Install? & How To Use? :
 Watch This Tutorial : [Click Here](https://www.youtube.com/watch?v=i6VN5C2qLK4) (Tutorial in Hindi)

-## :scroll: Changelog :
+## Changelog :
 Fluxion gets weekly updates with new features, improvements and bugfixes.
 Be sure to check out the [changelog here](https://github.com/FluxionNetwork/fluxion/commits/master).

-## :heavy_exclamation_mark: Requirements :
+## Requirements :
 A Linux-based operating system.
 We recommend Kali Linux 2 or Kali 2016.1 rolling.
 Kali 2 & 2016 support the latest aircrack-ng versions.
 An external wifi card is recommended.

 ## Disclaimer :

-***Fluxion is intended to be used for legal security purposes only, and you should only use it to protect networks/hosts you own or have permission to test.
+Fluxion is intended to be used for legal security purposes only, and you should only use it to protect networks/hosts you own or have permission to test.
 Any other use is not the responsibility of the developer(s).
 Be sure that you understand and are complying with the Fluxion licenses and laws in your area.
-In other words, don't be stupid, don't be an asshole, and use this tool responsibly and legally.***
+In other words, don't be stupid, don't be an asshole, and use this tool responsibly and legally.

 # License :